-Associate Professor and Chair, Social Work Practice sequence
+Associate Professor and Chair of the Social Work Practice sequence

-How people draw on spirituality to heal physically and mentally is the crux of Gockel's current work.
-Her ongoing research explores consumer contributions to the provision of all health and mental health services with a special focus on spiritual coping and mindfulness-based interventions.
+How people draw on spirituality to heal physically and mentally is the crux of Gockel’s current work.
+Her ongoing research explores consumer contributions to the provision of health and mental health services, spiritual coping, and mindfulness-based interventions.

-Gockel's related areas of interest include mental health consumer narratives, social work education and training and mindfulness in clinical training.
+Gockel’s related areas of interest include mental health consumer narratives, social work education and training, and mindfulness in clinical training and community-based interventions.